 Video killed the radio star

 Online tutorials are easily made on products like Loom.
 Slack has also launched the ability to send recorded videos via chat to record explanations, and newcomers can replay whenever they require a refresh.
-Zoom, Google Meet, and Microsoft Teams are the major players for remote video meetings.
+Zoom, Google Meet, and Microsoft Teams are the major players in remote video meetings.
 Leverage these tools, and perfecting a product demonstration is a piece of cake.

-It’s the taking part of that counts
+It’s taking part of that counts

 Remote interaction is only clunky for the inhibited.
 People often learn by doing, and they definitely need to ask questions.
 Leave your trainees feeling confident about new tools and products by giving them full access and the capability to experiment with the product by themselves.
 Schedule regular meetings throughout their first week to open the floor for discussion and questions.